eecs485staff/primer-spec/demo/long-headings.md

 {: .primer-spec-toc-ignore }

 This page demonstrates Primer Spec's handling of long headings in the Sidebar.
-We achieve this by using the CSS property `overflow: scroll` on potentially long elements that should not affect the width of its container
+We achieve this by using the CSS property `overflow: auto` on potentially long elements that should not affect the width of its container

 ## Short heading